-The Methods and Assumptions document formalized the project scope of work, including milestones, the study area and data collection methods and the selection of measure for effectiveness.
+The Methods and Assumptions Document formalized the project scope of work, including milestones, the study area and data collection methods and the selection of measure for effectiveness.
+The approved Methods and Assumptions Document is included as Appendix E.

 Website

 BBC provided content to be used for a project website designed and hosted by the MPO.
 The purpose of the website is to provide residents and stakeholders with project updates, milestones, and opportunities to provide comment on the study.